ialcaidef/BlueYonder.Flights/readme.md

 # Lab: Exploring the Work Environment

-1. Wherever a path to a file starts with *[Repository Root]*, replace it with the absolute path to the folder in which the 20487 repository resides.
-For example, if you cloned or extracted the 20487 repository to **C:\Users\John Doe\Downloads\20487**, change the path: **[Repository Root]\AllFiles\20487D\Mod01** to **C:\Users\John Doe\Downloads\20487\AllFiles\20487D\Mod01**.
-2. Wherever 	*{YourInitials}* appears, replace it with your actual initials.
-(For example, the initials for John Doe will be jd.)
-3. Before performing the demonstration, you should allow some time for the provisioning of the different Microsoft Azure resources required for the demonstration.
-You should review the demonstrations before the actual class, identify the resources, and prepare them beforehand to save classroom time.

 ### Exercise 1: Creating an ASP.NET Core Project

 #### Task 1: Create a new ASP.NET Core project